BYBETA123/TankTroubleDupe/README.md

 - 2P Brawl: Player vs Player both using simple tanks

-- 2P DeathMatch: Palyer vs Player both using the advanced tanks
+- 2P DeathMatch: Player vs Player both using the advanced tanks

+# CTF (Capture The Flag)

+> Capture the Flag is a 10 minute gamemode which teams of 2 players will compete for the most captures of the enemy flag

+- 1P CTF: Player + AI vs AI + AI both using the advanced tanks and a pre-determined map.
+This gamemode include flags which the score will be based off

+- 2P CTF: Player + AI vs Player + AI both using the advanced tanks and a pre-determined map.
+This gamemode includes flags which the score will be based off

 # Team Modes (in concept)
 ## Future Plans: